 A Huge Night for Hat Tricks

-Curt Bennett and Eric Vail both scored their first career hat tricks, on Oct.
+Curt Bennett and Eric Vail both scored their first career hat tricks on Oct.
 23, 1974, in the Atlanta Flames’ 10-1 victory over the Detroit Red Wings.
-Bennett added to assists while Tom Lysiak chipped in with a goal and four helpers.
+Bennett added two assists while Tom Lysiak chipped in with a goal and four helpers.

-October 23, 1993, was a huge night for scoring goals.
+Oct.
+23, 1993, was a huge night for scoring goals.
 The Islanders and the Ottawa Senators skated to a 5-5 tie on Long Island.
-Derek King and Sylvain Turgeon both scored their fifth career hat tricks, for the Isles and Sens, respectively.
+Derek King and Sylvain Turgeon both scored their fifth career hat tricks for the Isles and Sens, respectively.

 A decade later, on Oct.
 23, 2003, Ilya Kovalchuk scored his third career hat trick as the Atlanta Thrashers beat the visiting Nashville Predators 4-2.